 - The app includes nonfunctional sections or contains placeholders (with labels like "coming soon" or "not available yet") for primary user scenarios.

 - The app doesn’t work on all the architectures that it claims to support.
-For example, if you state that your app works on any CPU, it must work on all architectures, including ARM.

 - The app description uses screen shots or statements that imply features that don't appear to be implemented.

 - The app plays background audio, but does not correctly implement play, pause, and play/pause events to enable users to control audio playback.

 - The app description doesn't explicitly state hardware or network requirements.

 - The app uses the default icons generated by Microsoft Visual Studio or included in SDK samples.

 - The app freezes and the user has to close and restart the app.

 - The app closes unexpectedly.

 - The app requires a Windows component library that the Windows Store doesn't support.